Milan is like a well-tailored suit: understated at first but striking at a second glance.

 Plan at least three days and nights in Milan so you can not only shop and sightsee in the city center but also explore the less touristy but equally interesting outer neighborhoods.

 Where Should I Stay In Milan?

-If it's your first trip to Milan, you'll want to stay smackdab in the historic city center -- that way you can see the most in the least amount of time.
-You don't have to stay right next to the Duomo but definitey look for accomodations within the city walls.
-For more specfiic hotel recommendations, check out our Milan City Guide For Food Lovers.
+If it’s your first trip to Milan, you’ll want to stay smack dab in the historic city center — that way you can see the most in the least amount of time.
+You don’t have to stay right next to the Duomo but definitely look for accommodations within the city walls.
+For more specific hotel recommendations, check out our Milan City Guide For Food Lovers.